mark-ashmore/cora/README.md

 ## Hue

 Cora supports light controls for Hue brand lights.
-You will need to set the enviromentment variables `HUE_IP_ADDRESS` and `HUE_APPLICATION_KEY` to your Hue IP address and application key.
+You will need to set the enviromentment variables `HUE_HOST_NAME` and `HUE_APPLICATION_KEY` to your Hue IP address and application key.
 Check the Hue documention for how to find these values.

 ## Model training